Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Hodge theoretic section question and family of curves

 Let $X$ be a smooth connected variety over $\C$.
 Let $\VMHS_\Z(X)$ be the category of admissible, graded-polarizable, $\Z$-variation of mixed Hodge structures (VMHS) over $X$.
 For a precise definition of such an object, see \cite{Kas86}.
 Note that this is an abelian tensor category.
 The unit object in this category is the constant variation of mixed Hodge structure $\underline{\Z(0)}$ and by trivial objects, we mean direct sums of the unit objects.
-Finally, let $\text{LS}^{\text{hdg}}(X)$ be the category of $\Z$-local systems on $X$ which are subquotients of local systems underlying a variation of mixed Hodge structures.

 Suppose $X$ and $Y$ are two smooth complex varieties.
-Any functor $F:\VMHS_\Z(X)\to \VMHS_\Z(Y)$ is assumed to be exact, additive $\otimes$-functor.
-Note that if we have a map $f:Y\to X$, then the pull-back functor $f^*$ satisfies these assumptions. \begin{remark} Admissibility is a technical condition on the behavior of a variation of mixed Hodge structure at infinity that will not play a role in the proof of our main injectivity result (Prop. \ref{Proposition: Hodge theoretic injectivity}).
+Any functor $F\colon \VMHS_\Z(X)\to \VMHS_\Z(Y)$ is assumed to be exact, additive $\otimes$-functor. \begin{remark} Admissibility is a technical condition on the behavior of a variation of mixed Hodge structure at infinity that will not play a role in the proof of our main injectivity result (Prop. \ref{Proposition: Hodge theoretic injectivity}).
 The main point is that it ensures the variation of mixed Hodge structure to have some nice properties, which all variations of mixed Hodge structure of geometric origin have.
 Any VMHS that comes from geometry is admissible.
-If one wants to ignore this technical point, one may assume that all the spaces in section \ref{section:Hodge-theoretic section question} and section \ref{section:family of curves} are compact, in which case all graded-polarizable variation of $\Z$-mixed Hodge structures are automatically admissible. \end{remark}
+If one wants to ignore this technical point, one may assume that all the spaces in this section are compact, in which case all graded-polarizable variation of $\Z$-mixed Hodge structures are automatically admissible. \end{remark}